I updated my data based on a review of over 400 media stories on the topic of “I moved abroad”.

 - About 8% had a “right of descent” ancestry privilege

 In the case of “Marriage”, in almost all stories, the subject is an attractive, well educated, young American woman, typically working as a content creator, who married a foreigner.
-In the marriage category, about 38 percentile points are female and 2 percentile points are men.
+Almost all are women.

 For most people, moving abroad requires an “immigration privilege”, such as the above.
 If you are outside those categories, moving abroad is far more difficult and may be impossible.